Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 I tested the mobile hotspot feature while putting together this review.
 Instead of connecting to Wi-Fi, I used Visible’s mobile hotspot capability to connect my laptop to the internet and type away.

-I find the unlimited mobile hotspot data extremely useful for when I’m working on my laptop at coffee shops or other public places.
+I find the unlimited mobile hotspot data extremely useful for times when I’m working on my laptop at coffee shops or other public places.
 It has also come in handy when power outages have knocked my home Wi-Fi offline.

 6. Video Streaming